emmanuel-iam/Static-Website/README.md

-# staticweb
+# HOSTING A STATIC WEBSITE
-Hosting Static Website
+Steps to a Hosting Static Website